RobStand/agent-academy/docs/commander/07-extend-with-azure-ai/README.md

 1. Select `Upload files or folder`, then `Upload files`.

-1. Navigate to the folder containing the sample files, select all of them, and select **Open**.
+1. Navigate to the folder containing the IT policy documents, select all of files, and select **Open**.

     Select **Next**.